ipfspics/ipfspics-server/README.md

     published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The program also contains the following librairies:
+The program also contains the following libraries:

 * jQuery under the [MIT licence](https://github.com/jquery/jquery/blob/master/LICENSE.txt).